demisto/content/Packs/FeedCrowdstrikeFalconIntel/Integrations/CrowdStrikeIndicatorFeed/README.md

 4. Click **Test** to validate the URLs, token, and connection.

-**Note**: To change the fetch start time , use the `crowdstrike-reset-fetch-indicators` command after setting the desired time.
+**Note**: To change the fetch start time , use the `crowdstrike-reset-fetch-indicators` command after setting the desired time in `First Fetch Time` parameter.

 ## Commands